Nytra/ResoniteInterprocessLib/README.md

 });
 ```

-For BepisLoader, BepInEx or RML, if you have a ConfigEntry/ModConfigurationKey in both processes with the same type and name, you can sync them like this:
+For BepisLoader and BepInEx, if you have a ConfigEntry/ModConfigurationKey in both processes with the same type and name, you can sync them like this:

 ```
 messenger.SyncConfigEntry(MyConfigEntry);